cr0wBeak/Notify-Me/README.md

 # Notify Me
 This application was made as a simple way to generate reminders.
 By entering a title, message, and delay, you can notify yourself to check something.
 Although you can have a theoretically infinitely long delay, the form only takes inputs in minutes and seconds.
+The app can also run in the background, minimizing itself to the system tray when the window is closed until it gives its notification.